 - A community of educators is necessary to provide a broad learning experience and address the individual needs of the learner

 - Collaboration is important for successful growth and development of the student

 - Everyone in our diverse learning environment has an equal voice and must be treated with dignity

 - Every student has the capacity to succeed and demonstrate professional excellence

 - Experiential learning is necessary to increase knowledge and clarify meaning

-    - Innovation and technology enhances the educational experience
+- Innovation and technology enhance the educational experience

 - Excellence: To deliver the best patient outcomes through knowledge and technical aptitude